keajs/kea-docs/blog/2020-08-02-typescript.md

 While that comment above is still _technically_ true, as of version 2.2 (`2.2.0-rc.1`), Kea has full support for TypeScript!

-The road there was long and winding... with plenty of dragons guarding the way.
+The road there was long and winding... with plenty of dragons along the way.

 Yet we prevailed!

 But how?

 :::note What is Kea?
-Kea is a state management library for React.
-Powered by Redux.
+Kea is a state management library for [React](https://reactjs.org/).
+Powered by [Redux](https://redux.js.org/).
-It's like Redux Toolkit, but different and older.
+It's like [Redux Toolkit](https://redux-toolkit.js.org/), but different and older.
+It's designed to spark joy!

 -   Read "[What is Kea?](http://localhost:3000/docs/introduction/what-is-kea)" to learn more.
 -   Open the "[Quickstart](/docs/introduction/quickstart)" to see code.